kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ## Implementation History

 An architectural change to the current testing policies has been implemented and is described below.
-This implementation runs continously as part of the Antrea CNI project.
+This implementation runs continuously as part of the Antrea CNI project.

-###  Part 1: Defining a static matrix of ns/pod combinations.
+###  Part 1: Defining a static matrix of ns/pod combinations

 1. Define a common set of namespaces, and pods, to be used to make a truth table that applies to all tests.
 This is demonstrated in diagram 1b and 2.